 Not sure of the answers to all of those questions, or uncertain about where to start?
 Properly is here to help.
 Set up a call with our team to tell us about your move, and understand your options – it’s free, and there’s no commitment required.

 It’s important to know the value of your existing home before you start looking at new homes.
 The value of your home or condo may have changed since you purchased it, and the difference in value may affect how much you can afford to spend on your next home depending on how much equity you’ve built up.

-If you’re in the City of Toronto, Ottawa, or Calgary, you can check the value of your home automatically and for free with a ProperPrice™ Report from Properly.
+If you’re in the Greater Toronto Area, you can check the value of your home automatically and for free with a ProperPrice™ Report from Properly.